-In medical terms, the condition of the swelling of the heart is known as cardiomegaly.
+In Sam Medical terms, the condition of the swelling of the heart is known as cardiomegaly.
 Cardiomegaly in itself is not a disease.
 This condition is a symptom that can appear in several diseases.
 One of the most common causes of cardiomegaly is cardiomyopathy.

 Cardiomyopathy is a term that refers to problems in the heart muscle.
 In many cases, cardiomyopathy causes the heart muscle to enlarge, thicken, and swell.
 When this happens, the heart will become weak and unable to pump blood around the body.

 Consequently, this swelling of the heart can lead to heart failure or an abnormal heartbeat (arrhythmia).

 That is why, when symptoms of swelling of the heart such as shortness of breath, swollen feet, weakness, and dizziness begin to appear, you are advised to see a doctor immediately.